appscode/third-party-tools/storage/minio/README.md

 ## Accessing TLS Secured Minio Server

 This section will show you how to access the TLS secured Minio server we have deployed above from both inside and outside of the Kubernetes cluster.
-We will use a tool called [osm](https://github.com/appscode/osm) developed by [AppsCode](https://appscode.com/) that gives simple and easy way interact with various cloud storage service.
+We will use a tool called [osm](https://github.com/appscode/osm) developed by [AppsCode](https://appscode.com/) that gives simple and easy way to interact with various cloud storage services.

 ### Accessing from Outside of Cluster

 Althugh we have already accessed the Minio Web UI from a browser that runs outside of the cluster, it did not used TLS secured connection.
-In this section, we will show how a application can access the Minio server with TLS secured connection.
+In this section, we will show how an application can access the Minio server with TLS secured connection.

 Here, we will use [osm](https://github.com/appscode/osm) command line binary to interact with the Minio server.
 If you haven't installed `osm` already, please install it first.